MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 You can apply new application preferences to client computers that already have Office 365 ProPlus installed without changing any other deployment setting.
 To do so, create a configuration file that contains application preferences and then run the ODT in **customize** mode.
 Customize mode ignores all other settings in the configuration file except application preferences.

 1. Use the steps in [define application preferences](overview-of-the-office-customization-tool-for-click-to-run.md#define-application-preferences) to create the configuration file.
-2. From a command prompt, run the ODT executable in customize mode with a reference to the configuration file you just created.
+2. From a command prompt, run the ODT executable in customize mode with a reference to the configuration file you created.
 In the following example, the configuration file is named **installapppreferences.xml**:

  `setup.exe /customize installapppreferences.xml`

 You must run the executable from the client computer on which you want to apply the app preferences and you must have local administrator permissions on that computer.
-Note that when using customize mode, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
+When using customize mode, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
 If you apply application preferences when Office apps are running, the preferences will be applied when Office is next restarted.

 ## Create an App-V package for Office 365 ProPlus
 <a name="BKMK_createanappvpackage"> </a>

 In addition to downloading and deploying Office 365 ProPlus, you can use the Office Deployment Tool to create App-V packages.
 To do so, update the configuration file and then run the ODT in packager mode.
-You must create App-V packages on a computer with a clean install of the operating system.
+You must create App-V packages on a computer that has a clean install of the operating system.

 This article does not cover all the issues related to deploying App-V packages.
-For more information on that end-to-end scenario, see [Deploying Microsoft Office 2016 by Using App-V](https://docs.microsoft.com/microsoft-desktop-optimization-pack/appv-v5/deploying-microsoft-office-2016-by-using-app-v).
+For more information on that scenario, see [Deploying Microsoft Office 2016 by Using App-V](https://docs.microsoft.com/microsoft-desktop-optimization-pack/appv-v5/deploying-microsoft-office-2016-by-using-app-v).

  **Step 1: Create the configuration file**